Black male studies: Theory of phallicism

-The concept of the subordinate male target, which is a concept in social dominance theory, serves as the basis for the concept of the racialized male.
-The concept of the racialized male is central to the theory of phallicism.
-Tommy J. Curry's scholarship on sexually vulnerable, racialized males in Black Male Studies has also contributed to the scholarship in Holocaust Studies.
+Tommy J. Curry defines phallicism as "the condition by which males of a subordinated racialized or ethnicized group are simultaneously imagined to be a sexual threat and predatory, and libidinally constituted as sexually desirous by the fantasies or fetishes of the dominant racial group."
+The concept of the subordinate male target, which is a concept in social dominance theory, serves as the basis for the concept of the racialized male, central to the theory of phallicism.
+Curry's scholarship on sexually vulnerable, racialized males in Black male studies has also contributed to the scholarship in Holocaust studies.